meceware/meceware.com/docs/fullpage-for-elementor.md

 * *Tooltip Background Color*: You can choose the background of the tooltips.
 * *Tooltip Text Color*: You can choose the text color of the tooltips.
 * *Show Active Tooltip*: When this option is enabled, the tooltip for the active section will be visible next to the navigation bullet.
+* *Clickable Tooltip*: When this option is enabled, the tooltip clicks also go to the corresponding section.
 * *Bigger Navigation*: You can enable this option to see bigger navigation bullets.

 ### Slide Navigation